This call has ended, please subscribe to our newsletter to be informed about the next open call.

-Self Organizations is a program that aims to provoke inventive ways of working together and collaborating.
-The program offers support to projects where different arts practitioners take the initiative and join forces to define a mutual resource or interest that’s important for their work, and propose how to share or develop it.
-The overall purpose of the program is to incite productive conversations, encourage the development of bespoke protocols for collaboration, and push for new art experiences to take place.
-Ultimately, through different experiments with self-organization, the value of collective sharing and generosity amongst arts communities may show itself to be more relevant than funds and structures.
-You can find a link to some suggested readings on the subject of self organizing that we have come across at the end of this call.
+The overall purpose of the program is to incite productive conversations, encourage the development of bespoke protocols for collaboration, and push for new shared art experiences to take place.
+You can find a link to some suggested readings on the subject of self-organizing that we have commissioned and come across at the end of this call.

 Specific Eligibility Criteria